Banff hiking: Into the woods on a pilgrimage for Shep

 It was a pilgrimage.

-Twelve years ago, I was starting to realize the rat race wasn’t all it’s cracked up to be.
+Twelve years ago, I started to realize the rat race wasn’t all it’s cracked up to be.

 That the corporate bullshit of the big city wasn’t worth the stress and headache.

 That there was more to life than 9 to 5, cement sidewalks and sky-high office towers.

 My first great love

 Until we started hiking together, Shep—the big boy who introduced me to the Maremma sheepdog—was my dog.

 Once we started to spend so much time together in the Rocky Mountains and their Foothills, our relationship changed.

 It was on one trip of Banff hiking in particular where I remember that connection finally being made.